 The problem that arises with this is that if you apply a coating that bonds to the deposits instead of the concrete, when those deposits fall off, so will your new coating.
 So it is imperative to remove them by this process of acid etching.

 Finally, the process of acid etching will also mar the surface of the concrete to some extent.
 This marring is actually good because if you had a perfectly smooth concrete surface, the coating may not have much to grab hold of when it is applied.
 This marring usually makes the surface of the concrete feel about as rough as 60-grit sandpaper.
 A surface like this will allow a coating like Pond Shield epoxy to grab hold with thousands of tiny little fingers and not let go.

 The acid etching process is easy to do.

-Muriatic acid can be purchased at almost and pool supply store or hardware store.
+Muriatic acid can be purchased at almost any pool supply store or hardware store.
 You should use a mixture of one part muriatic acid to three parts water.
 Then apply the mixture to the surface of the concrete by either brushing or spraying it on.
-You should use a brush to work the mixture in a little, but no real elbow grease needs to be applied.
+You should use a brush to work the mixture a little, but no real elbow grease needs to be applied.
 The acid will do the work for you.

 Additionally, make sure you are wearing proper protective clothing and eyewear and gloves while performing this job.
 Safety first!

 Once you have acid etched the entire surface, you simply rinse the pond off with fresh water.
-You can use baking soda to finish neutralizing the acid/water mixture that ends up in the bottom of the pond and then dispose of properly.
+You can use baking soda to finish neutralizing the acid/water mixture that ends up in the bottom of the pond and then dispose of it properly.
 If you’re not sure how to dispose of the mixture, contact your local municipality and they can direct you.
 That’s all there is to acid etching a pond.